felbinger/AdminGuide/docs/services/openvpn.md

 !!! info ""
 	Depending on what exactly you would like to do with openvpn, we suggest you don't host it inside a docker container.
-	Either host it on the host directly, or use other existing infrastructure (e.g. a router like pfSense)
+	Either host it on the host directly, or use other existing infrastructure (e.g. a router like pfSense or VyOS)

 ```yaml
 version: '3.9'